Originally opened in the late 1960's, Valencia Library is an 18,000-square-foot library in south Tucson.

 There are two study rooms, which each fit up to 4 people and have dry erase boards.

-There is a large meeting room with space for up to 120 people.
-It has a sink, microwave, dry erase boards, room divider, and Induction Loop Technology.
+There is a large meeting room with space for up to 98 people.
+It has dry erase boards, a room divider, and a projection screen.

 See above.
 Feel free to inquire at the library directly with your request.